-By 1687 Patones de Arriba had its own king who acted as the town judge and mayor.
+Patones de Arriba was noteworthy by the fact that it came to be called the “Kingdom of Patones” and even had its own king.
+King Charles III chose an elderly pastor who already was acting as judge and mayor of the town.
 His power was absolute and controlled all aspects of village life, including giving permission to couples who wanted to get married.

-It is hard not to get swept away in the legends and charming character of this village.
+It is hard not to get swept away by the legends and charming character of this village.

-Now Patones is a tourist place filled with gourmet restaurants, craft gift shops and small hotels.
-All the residents have moved down to the plains in Patones de Abajo (lower Patones) as life is a little easier there with conveniences such as grocery stores and parking—although not nearly as charming as Upper Patones.
+Now Patones is a tourist place that has only restaurants, craft gift shops and small hotels.
+All the residence have moved down to the plains in Patones de Abjo (lower Patones) as life is a little easier there and has a lot more amenities than Upper Patones.